dylan-shao/jupyter-README.md-auto-create/README.md

 # jupyter-README.md-auto-create
 Automatically create a README.md when you save your jupyter notebook.
-(Will also create the images if your jupyter notebook have image like matplotlib plots)
+(Will also create images if your jupyter notebook have images in there, for example matplotlib plots)

 Jupyter can be [set up](https://jupyter-notebook.readthedocs.io/en/stable/config.html) to run many funcitons automatically, and it has a lot of hooks can be used.
 For example, `FileContentsManager.post_save_hook`  is called after your file is saved.
 We gonna use this hook to create a markdown file README.md every time you save your jupyter notebook.